-Madagascar kicks off presidential polls amid calls for boycott
+Voting ends in Madagascar presidential election boycotted by opposition

 Other residents said they were primarily concerned about economic challenges in what is one of the world’s poorest countries.

-“What matters to us is first and foremost is getting by on a daily basis,” said Benedicte Lalaoarison, a 61-year-old underwear seller in the Analakely market in central Antananarivo.
+“What matters to us first and foremost is getting by on a daily basis,” said Benedicte Lalaoarison, a 61-year-old underwear seller in the Analakely market in central Antananarivo.

 Strong turnout needed